Leaked Roadmap Points to Intel Tiger Lake NUC, Elk Bay Compute Element Landing This Year

 However, the roadmap doesn't mention the NUC 11 Performance (Panther Canyon) anywhere, which makes us doubt its authenticity.
 Contrary to its high-performance counterpart, Panther Canyon is rumored to come in smaller housing sans the discrete graphics.

 The other segments lack any novelties.
 The NUC 9 Pro (Quartz Canyon) and NUC 8 Pro (Provo Canyon) are already released and will continue to cater to the professional market through 2021.
-The NUC 8 Rugged (Chaco Canyon) and NUC 8 Essential (June Canyon) have the same life expectancy as the Nuc 9 Pro and Nuc 9 Pro.
+The NUC 8 Rugged (Chaco Canyon) and NUC 8 Essential (June Canyon) have the same life expectancy as the NUC 9 Pro and NUC 8 Pro.

 On the NUC Element side, the NUC 11 Compute Element (Elk Bay) looks like it'll be the direct successor to the existing Intel NUC 8 Compute Element (Chandler Bay).
 It's unfortunate that the roadmap doesn't provide any clues on which Intel CPU will take a swim in Elk Bay.